googleforgames/agones/site/content/en/docs/Advanced/multi-cluster-allocation.md

 Follow the steps to configure the [agones allocator REST API service]({{< relref "allocator-service.md">}}).
 The client certificate pair in the mentioned document is stored as a K8s secret.
 Here are the secrets to set:

-1. Client certificate to talk to other clusters:
+1.Client certificate to talk to other clusters:

 ```bash
 cat <<EOF | kubectl apply -f -